 What are the top priorities among Americans without advisors?
 The creation of an emergency savings fund (28%) and paying off debt (26%)

-Set up a regular meeting with your financial advisor of choice in your Calendar.
+Schedule a meeting with your financial advisor of choice in your Calendar.
 A monthly meeting should suffice to start.
 But, depending on your preferences and needs, the frequency can be adjusted in the future.
 Be prepared to discuss your game plan with your advisor at each meeting by bringing your questions and thoughts.

 A financial advisor will, for instance, ask you about your goals during your first meeting.
 Next, your advisor will outline a preliminary plan and provide risk management advice in the next step.
-Eventually, meetings can focus on specific assets or how you should spend a bonus, raise, or tax return.
+Eventually, meetings can focus on specific assets or how you should boost your credit score, spend a bonus, raise, or tax return.

 Image Credit: Karolina Grabowska; Pexels; Thank you!